devesmee/supy/README.md

-# supy
+# Supy (iOS -> Swift)
-iOS application meant to assist supermarkets in donating leftovers to nearby charities.
+Mobile application developed for iOS, meant to assist supermarkets in donating leftovers to nearby charities.